 V-Day is a world wide movement to stop violence against women and girls.
 It also promotes creative events to increase awareness, raise money, and revitalize the spirit of existing anti-violence organizations.

-Using monologues from Eve Ensler's famous play, 'The Vagina Monologues', SMC's V-Day will bring inspiring, heartbreaking, hilarious, and eye opening stories to the stage for 2 shows at 3:00 PM and 8:00 PM on Friday, February 14th at 3pm and 8pm.
+Using monologues from Eve Ensler's new work 'A Memory, A Monoluge, A Rant, and a Prayer', SMC's V-Day will bring inspiring, heartbreaking, and eye opening stories to the stage for 2 shows at 3:00 PM and 8:00 PM on Friday, February 13th, 2015.

 5 FAQS ABOUT V-DAY